-First District.-Currituck, Camden, Pasquotank, Perquimans, Chowan, Gates, Hertford, Second District.-Tyrrell, Hyde, Washington, Beaufort, Martin, Pitt, Edgecombe.
-Third District.-Craven, Carteret, Jones, Onsow, Greene, Lenoir, Wayne, Wilson.

-Fourth District.
-Brunswick, New Hanover, Juplin, Columbus, Bladen, Sampson, Robeson.
-Fifth District.-Cumberland, Harnet, Moore, Richmond, Anson, Montgomery, Stanley, Union.
-Sixth District.-Northampton, Warren, Halifax, Wake, Nash, Franklin, Johnston, Granville.
-Seventh District.-Person, Orange, Chatham, Randolph, Guilford, Alamance, Caswell, Rock-
+Second District.-Tyrrell, Hyde, Washington, Beaufort, Martin, Pitt, Edgecombe.
+Third District.-Craven, Carteret, Jones, Ons-Jow, Greene, Lenoir, Wayne, Wilson.
+Fourth District.-Brunswick, New Hanover, the Governor may, at any time, require information in writing from the officers in the Executive Duplin, Columbus.
+Bladen, Sampson, Robeson.
+Fifth District. - Cumberland, Harnet, Moore, Richmond, Anson, Montgomery, Stanley, Union.
+Sixth District.-Northampton, Warren, Halifax, Wake, Nash, Franklin, Johnston, Granville. chief of the militia of the State, except when

-Eighth District.-Stokes, Forsythe, Davidson, Davie, Rowan, Yadkin, Surry.
-Ninth District.-Catawba, Cabarrus Mecklen, burg, Lincoln, Gaston, Cleveland, Rutherford,
+Seventh District.-Person, Orange, Chatham, Randolph, Guilford, Alamance, Caswell, Rock Eighth District.-Stokes, Forsythe, Davidson Ninth District.-Catawba, Cabarrus, Mecklen burg, Lincoln, Gaston, Cleveland, Rutherford

-Tenth District,-Iredell, Burke, Caldwell, Wilkes, Alexander, McDowell.
+Tenth District.-Iredell, Burke, Caldwell, Wilkes, Alexander, McDowell.
 Eleventh District.-Alleghany, Ashe, Watauga, Mitchell, Yancy, Madison, Buncombe.

 Twelfth District.-Henderson, Transylvania, Haywood, Macon, Jackson, Clay, Cherokee.

 Sec.
 14. Every Judge of a Superior Court shall reside in his District while holding his office.

-The Judges may exchange districts with each other with the consent of the Governor, and the to the Legislature at its current or next session, may require any judge to hold one or more specified terms of said courts in lieu of the Judge in whose district they are.
-Sec.
-15. The Superior Courts shall have exclusive original jurisdiction of all civil actions, whereof exclusive original jurisdiction is not given to some other Courts; and of all criminal actions, in which the punishment may exceed a fine of fifty dollars or imprisonment for one tration, the appointment of guardians, the apprenticing of orphans, to audit the accounts of executors, administrators and guardians, and of such other matters as shall be prescribed by law.
-All issues of fact joined before them shall be transferred to the Superior Courts for trial, and appeals shall lie to the Superior Courts from their judgments in all matters of law.
-Sec.
-18. In all issues of fact, joined in any court, the parties may waive the right to have the same determined by jury, in which case the finding of the judge upon the fact, shall have the force and effect of a verdict of a jury.
-Sec.
-19. The General Assembly shall provide for the establishment of Special Courts, for the trial of misdemeanors, in cities and towns, where the same may be necessary.
-Sec.
-20. The Clerk of the Supreme Court shall be appointed by the Court, and shall hold his of-
+The Judges may exchange districts with each other with the consent of the Governor, and the Governor for good reasons which he shall report to the Legislature at its current or next session, Sec.
+15. The Superior Courts shall have exclusive original jurisdiction of all civil actions, whereof exclusive original jurisdiction is not given to some other Courts; and of all criminal actions, in which the punishment may exceed a fine of fifty dollars or imprisonment for one

-Governor for good reasons which he shall report